 During the war, Charles received only two letters from home.
 One came on February 21, 1943, and the other he received on February 18, 1945.
 He also received his first Red Cross package while he was a POW on Christmas Eve, 1944.
 He would receive two more.

 On September 10, 1945, Charles was liberated and taken by the U.S.A.H.S.
 Marigold to Saipan.
 It was at this time that he was promoted to sergeant.
-From there, he was taken to Tinian Island and flown by Air Transport to the United States.
+From there, he was flown by Air Transport to the United States.
 He was sent to Fitzsimmons General Hospital in Denver, Colorado, and given a leave home from October 16 until November 6.

 Charles returned home to Port Clinton where he started a taxi cab company.
 He married and was the father of a son, Roland.
 According to other members of C Company, Charles never recovered from the physical abuse that he received as a POW.
 After a short illness, he passed away on November 30, 1947.